Clinton's campaign prepares for an even nastier race

 - Clinton aides were shocked by Trump's press conference Sunday with Bill Clinton's accusers

-(CNN)Hillary Clinton and her top aides couldn't be happier that Donald Trump's campaign is imploding around him, but the last week has also made one thing clear for top Democrats: The more wounded the GOP nominee gets, the more nastier he will grow toward Clinton.
+(CNN)Hillary Clinton and her top aides couldn't be happier that Donald Trump's campaign is imploding around him.

+But the last week has also made one thing clear for top Democrats: The more wounded the GOP nominee gets, the nastier he will grow toward Clinton.
+And the campaign is already preparing its defenses for the third debate later this month.

 Clinton aides were shocked -- and caught off guard -- when Trump held a press conference with three women who had previously accused Bill Clinton of sexual impropriety before Sunday's debate.
 They were even more surprised when those women took seats inside the hall, in front of some of the most prominent Democrats in the country.